-Applications | Fourier Transform Infra-Red (FTIR) Spectroscopy
+Applications | Fourier transform infrared (FTIR) spectroscopy

-Fourier transform infra-red (FTIR) spectroscopy is often used to characterize the structure and temperature-dependent performance of materials including liquids, solids, gases, and thin films.
+Fourier transform infrared (FTIR) spectroscopy is often used to characterize the structure and temperature-dependent performance of materials including liquids, solids, gases, and thin films.
 In the simplest FTIR spectrometer arrangement, a sample is located in the beampath before the detector.
 Two spectra are obtained for each measurement, (a reference spectrum with no sample in the beampath and a second spectrum with sample installed).
-The ratio of these two spectra produce the measurement used by the researcher.
+The ratio of these two spectra produces the measurement used by the researcher.

-Introduction of a cryostat for sample cooling adds a degree of complication to the procedure.
+The introduction of a cryostat for sample cooling adds a degree of complication to the procedure.
 The reference spectrum must now be taken with the cryostat installed in the beampath (to incorporate the cryostat optics into the reference measurement).
 In most cases, the cryostat is then removed from the spectrometer for sample installation, and reinstalled to make the actual sample measurement.
 The process of cryostat removal, sample mounting, and cryostat reinstallation can require from thirty to sixty minutes, limiting the number of samples that can be characterized per day.
 In addition, the cryostat must be reinstalled in the identical position on the spectrometer for each subsequent sample measurement.
 If the cryostat position changes, the reference measurement will no longer be valid due to small variations in the cryostat optical path.

 - Multiple sample mounting provisions, allowing the user to switch between a reference path and several samples without moving the cryostat.

 - Precision linear and rotary manipulators, manually controlled

 - Precision linear and rotary manipulators, remotely controlled

 - Sample in vacuum or sample in dynamic or static exchange gas

 - Mounting flange to fit many commercially available spectrometers